VidithAgarwal/StaticNetflixClone/README.md

 # StaticNetflixClone
-Just a static first webpage of Netflix
+Just a static first webpage of Netflix completely built with HTML, CSS, JS.